Loops, stall turns, barrel rolls, the Cuban eight, you fly them all in this aerobatics flight in a two seater Robin 2160 aerobatic training aircraft.

 As your pilot prepares the plane, listen in to the calls to air traffic control.
 With the all clear, you'll be in the sky in no time, heading west towards the foothills of the Great Dividing Range.

-Just over St Marys, the designated training area, your plane rises to 4000ft, a safe aerobatic altitude.
+Just over St Marys, the designated training area, your plane rises to 4000 feet, a safe aerobatic altitude.
 Then the party begins!

 But then that's just the warm up.